GokulnathP/DevOps/git/Readme.md

     git init
 ```

-Once a project to initialize a local repository
+Once a project to initialize a local repository.

 ## Connect local repository with Github repository